 “Now, O LORD my God, you have made your servant king in place of my father David.
 But I am only a little child and do not know how to carry out my duties.” – 1 Kings 3:7

 Think back to the time when you finally entered adulthood.
-Maybe it was leaving the military or college, taking that first job or having your first child.
+Maybe it was leaving the military or college, taking that first job, or having your first child.
 All of a sudden, you realize it’s time to grow up.
 I’ll never forget those feelings when I finished college, moved to Augusta, and took a job in corporate America.
-This was before Anne and I got married, and years before I went into the ministry.
-For several weeks, I’d wake up in the morning, and think, “You know, I’m supposed to be an adult, but I feel like a kid.”
+This was before Anne and I got married, and years before I went into ministry.
+For several weeks, I’d wake up each morning and think, “You know, I’m supposed to be an adult, but I still feel like a kid.”
 I was scared to death.

 Approach your life as a little child, completely dependent on your Heavenly Father.
-He will provide; He will never disappoint.
+God will provide; He will never disappoint.
 With the faith of a child, we can live like mature adults.